“To err is human. To blame it on a computer is even more so” – Robert Orben

 Relevance to You and Your Business

 Already – and the boom hasn’t really gotten underway yet – there is big noise about huge staff shortages here in the West.
-Therefore understanding how your organisation is perceived by staff as well as customers becomes more important, as does understanding what they are saying about you using social media.
+Therefore understanding how your organisation is perceived by staff as well as customers become more important, as does understanding what they are saying about you using social media.

 Blogs and social networks such as Facebook and Twitter are opportunities for employees and customers to be positive – or negative.
-Engaging online can be a way of of resolving issues quickly and enhancing your reputation online.
+Engaging online can be a way of resolving issues quickly and enhancing your reputation online.
 Employees that are passionate about your business can be the perfect people to do this.

 It is important to be responsive – and if you want to see the consequences of not being so, try typing Optus Sucks into Google and see how many pages exist.
 There are many sites, many are very vindictive and it would be naive of any company to consider that such content is ignored by potential customers and staff.
-From personal experience, I dismissed Optus out of turn given the volume this content on the web.
+From personal experience, I dismissed Optus out of turn given the volume of this content on the web.

 What Should You Do

 - Set up a series of Google alerts to track your company name, names of key individuals in the business